G-1041A, Genealogy Records Request

 P.O.
 Box 805925

-$65.
-You may pay the fee with a money order, personal check, or cashier’s check.
-When filing at a USCIS Lockbox facility, you may also pay by credit card using Form G-1450, Authorization for Credit Card Transactions.
+If you file your form by mail (paper), you may pay the fee with a money order, personal check, or cashier’s check.
+When filing at a USCIS lockbox facility, you may also pay by credit card using Form G-1450, Authorization for Credit Card Transactions.
 If you pay by check, you must make your check payable to the U.S. Department of Homeland Security.
-Please note that service centers are not able to process credit card payments.

 Please do not submit this checklist with your Form G-1041A.
 It is an optional tool to use as you prepare your form, but does not replace statutory, regulatory, and form instruction requirements.
 We recommend that you review these requirements before completing and submitting your form.
 Do not send original documents unless specifically requested in the form instructions or applicable regulations.